aperez9423/node-api1-project/README.md

 Use Node.js and Express to build an API that performs CRUD operations on users.

-- Add a `.gitignore` file appropriate for `node.js` projects.
+X Add a `.gitignore` file appropriate for `node.js` projects.
-- Add a new `package.json`.
+X Add a new `package.json`.
-- Add a `server` script to `package.json` that runs the API using `nodemon`.
+X Add a `server` script to `package.json` that runs the API using `nodemon`.

 ### Write endpoints

-Add the code necessary to create a Web API and implement the following _endpoints_:
+X Add the code necessary to create a Web API and implement the following _endpoints_:

 | Method | URL            | Description                                                                                            |
 | ------ | -------------- | ------------------------------------------------------------------------------------------------------ |